davidjumble/peps-albums/README.md

 # Pep's Albums

 A Vue 3 app showing Pep Guardiola's favourite albums and his reviews of them.
+Hits a couple of the backend endpoints. you can curl the others to check

 All reviews are taken from Pep's own words in this BBC Sport article: https://www.bbc.co.uk/sport/football/45918581